 But when the fulness of the time was come, God sent forth his Son, made of a woman, made under the law, Galatians 4:5 To redeem them that were under the law, that we might receive the adoption of sons.
 Galatians 4:4-5

 Recently, we found out that I am in peri-menopause, so my hormones and emotions are completely wacky.
 Fine one moment, crying the next, mad the next, irrational, etc. It has been difficult to say the least, especially for my family.
 When my emotions settle down, then comes the shame.
 It isn’t just the shame of what I said, or how I behaved, but knowing it didn’t have to be that way.

 The world says this is normal; I just need to “get through this”, but I can’t find that in Scripture.
-For those who know the Scriptures, this would be one of those situations where we wish we didn’t know it so well (fleshly speaking) as the Lord doesn’t let us get away with as much.
+For those who know the Scriptures, this would be one of those situations where we wish we didn’t know the Bible so well (fleshly speaking) as the Lord doesn’t let us get away with as much.

 However, unlike the world, God’s children are not alone in our daily battles.
-We have the precious Holy Spirit dwelling withing us who promised to guide us into all truth and never leave us alone.
+We have the precious Holy Spirit dwelling within us who promised to guide us into all truth and never leave us alone.
 We have no excuse…..

 Howbeit when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatsoever he shall hear, that shall he speak: and he will shew you things to come.
 John 16:13

 Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you alway, even unto the end of the world.
 Amen.
 Matthew 28:20